thunder/thunder-distribution/docs/development.md

   ```
   drush en config_profile
   ```
-* Make all your changes in the UI
+* Apply all your changes in the UI
 * Export your configuration
   ```
   drush cex